1891 New Orleans lynchings: Victims

-The court and district attorney set the survivors free after the lynching, and dropped the charges against the men who had not yet been tried.
+The court and district attorney set the survivors free after the lynching and dropped the charges against the men who had not yet been tried.

-Only one of the lynching victims, Polizzi, had a police record in the U.S., having reportedly cut a man with a knife in Austin, Texas, several years earlier.
-Two others had police records in Italy: Geraci had been accused of murder and had fled before he could be tried, and Comitz had been convicted of theft.
+Only one of the lynching victims, Polizzi, had a police record in the US, having reportedly cut a man with a knife in Austin, Texas, several years earlier.
+Two others had police records in Italy: Geraci had been accused of murder and had fled before he could be tried, and Comitis had been convicted of theft.
 Incardona was wanted in Italy as a petty criminal.

-Three of the men—Comitz, Monasterio, and Traina—had not applied for U.S. citizenship and could still be considered Italian subjects.
+Three of the men—Comitis, Monasterio, and Traina—had not applied for US citizenship and could still be considered Italian subjects.

-All of those lynched were Sicilian immigrants except for Macheca, a Louisiana native of Sicilian descent, and Comitz, who was from the Rome area.
+All of those lynched were Sicilian immigrants except for Macheca, a Louisiana native of Sicilian descent, and Comitis, who was from Abruzzi.
 Shortly after Hennessy's death, the Daily States informed readers that the suspects were "a villainous looking set" and described their appearance in ethnic terms, concluding, "They are not Italians, but Sicilians."

 Most anti-Italianism in the United States was directed at Southern Italians, particularly Sicilians, who were often considered to be more racially suspect.
-The U.S. Bureau of Immigration reinforced this distinction, following the Italian practice of classifying Northern and Southern Italians as two different races.
+The US Bureau of Immigration reinforced this distinction, following the Italian practice of classifying Northern and Southern Italians as two different races.
 However, even though on a legal level both Northern and Southern Italians were considered to be white, between 1890 and 1910, Sicilian-Americans made up less than 4 percent of the white male population, yet were roughly 40 percent of the white victims of Southern lynch mobs.
 Before that, many white victims were Irish Catholics.
-Sicilians in the South often had menial positions, working on construction of levees and railroads, and as farm workers.
+Sicilians in the South often had menial positions, working on construction of levees and railroads and as farm workers.